aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 - [ ] **Parameter validation on every tool input** — prevents the LLM-to-tool injection chain
 - [ ] **Per-agent identity with scope-limited API keys** — contains blast radius if an agent is compromised
 - [ ] **All agent actions logged with cryptographic signing** — without this, you can't detect or investigate incidents
-- [ ] **mcp-scan run before any new MCP server installation** — catches malicious tool descriptions before they reach the model
+- [ ] **Snyk Agent Scan run before any new MCP server installation** — catches malicious tool descriptions before they reach the model
 - [ ] **Output validation in place for sensitive data patterns** — prevents data leakage through model outputs

 ### Full checklist